How To Stick with Your New Year Goals

 (Side note: I’ve re-visited the idea of writing to my future self in recent years.
 I now use the site futureme, and I’ve found I like to send them on my birthday, to be read on the birthday of the following year.
 It’s a great way to check in with myself and see what has changed in my life and outlook in a year’s time.)

-Turns out, writing down your new year goals and sealing them in an envelope works great as a sort of time capsule, but not so great as motivation to keep pursuing those goals throughout the year.
+Turns out, writing down your New Year goals and sealing them in an envelope works great as a sort of time capsule, but not so great as motivation to keep pursuing those goals throughout the year.
 So if you do send a letter to your future self about your goals for the year, be sure to also write them down somewhere else that you will see often.

-2. I made them extremely vague.
+2. I made them extremely vague

-My past new year’s resolutions were usually unmeasurable (do more of ____, do less of ____), hugely out of scope of what I could legitimately accomplish in a year, and lacking any thought of actionable steps to take along the way.
+My past New Year’s resolutions were usually unmeasurable (do more of ____, do less of ____), hugely out of scope of what I could legitimately accomplish in a year, and lacking any thought of actionable steps to take along the way.
 Not only were they often impossible to accomplish, they also often made it impossible to identify whether they had actually been accomplished or not.

-3. I set unreasonable expectations for myself.
+3. I set unreasonable expectations for myself

-Again, my resolutions were often hugely out of scope of what I could actually do.
+Again, my resolutions were often hugely out of the scope of what I could actually do.
 It’s great to have lofty ambitions, but setting unattainable goals perpetuates feelings of discouragement and powerlessness.

 How to Make & Keep New Year Goals